centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 All information sent from Centreon to EasyVista comes from Centreon.
 The only exception may be assets that can be retrieved from EasyVista APIs.

-> The filter field will follow this format: ``search=field:value1,field:value2`` according to the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/REST%20API%20-%20See%20a%20list%20of%20assets/).
+> The filter field will have the following format: ``search=field:value1,field:value2`` (see the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/REST%20API%20-%20See%20a%20list%20of%20assets/)).

 Follow this procedure if you need to import assets from EasyVista: